“Deeply researched and thoughtful.”—Nature

 “A beautifully written and important book.
 The authors present strong and persuasive arguments that demythologize and defetishize T as a molecule containing quasi-magical properties, or as exclusively related to masculinity and males.”—Los Angeles Review of Books

-T’s story begins long before the hormone was even isolated, when scientists first went looking for the chemical essence of masculinity.
-Over time, this molecule provided a handy rationale for countless behaviors—from the boorish to the enviable.
-Today, as competitive athletes turn to testosterone for competitive advantage, and we continue to debate what it means to be a man or woman, it is back in the news again.
-What we think we know about T has stood in the way of an accurate understanding of its surprising functions and effects.
-Rebecca Jordan-Young and Katrina Karkazis focus on what T does in six domains: reproduction, aggression, risk-taking, power, sports, and parenting.
-At once arresting and deeply informed, Testosterone lets us see the real T for the first time.
+T’s story begins when scientists first went looking for the chemical essence of masculinity.
+Over time, it provided a handy rationale for countless behaviors—from the boorish to the enviable.
+From heated debates about whether high-testosterone athletes have a natural advantage to disagreements over what it means to be a man or woman, testosterone is always in the news.
+Arresting and deeply informed, Testosterone focuses on what T does in six domains: reproduction, aggression, risk-taking, power, sports, and parenting.